 In the real estate market, oceanfront property might see its value decline, and inland real estate could gain in value.
 There are always old-fashioned REITs, of course, but crowdfunding real estate platforms like Fundrise let you choose real estate investments based on factors like location–and you don’t have to actually buy any real estate.

 Leverage Nobel Prize Economic Research on Growth Amid Climate Change

 The Nobel Memorial Prize in Economic Sciences was awarded to William Nordhaus and Paul Romer in Oct.
 2018 for their research on the ways in which climate change and technology have affected the economy.
-The two will share the Nobel prize amount of 9 million Swedish krona, or about $990,000.
+The two shared the Nobel prize amount of 9 million Swedish krona, or about $1.06 million.

 Nordhaus created a model that assesses the impact of climate policy interventions, like carbon taxes, on the global economy.
 Romer theorized that new ideas and technology help drive economic activity.

 Consider These: 4 Investing Lessons the Pandemic Has Taught Us